ngduc/api-now/README.md

 Launch an API Server to serve a JSON, JS file or faker data with HTTPS support.

-Based on json-server with more features:
+Based on **json-server** with more features:
 - Default datasets out-of-the-box: users, posts (using faker).
 Just run $ api-now
 - HTTPS support (with key, cert files).
 - Can take a .json or .js file.
 - /echo route to respond parameters back as json.
 - /file route to serve any file type (including images).
 - /login route (POST) to respond with a dummy JWT token (using jsonwebtoken).
-- /images/random to serve a random image file from a directory.
+- /image/random to serve a random image file from a directory.
-- /avatars/random to serve a random avatar image.
+- /avatar/random to serve a random avatar image.
+- /nature/random to serve a random nature image.

 <img src="https://github.com/ngduc/api-now/workflows/Node%20CI/badge.svg" />